CorbinZabinski/Portfolio-Projects/SQL Project - Fast Food Nutrition/README.md

 ## How to Use
 - Clone the repository and run the SQL scripts in your preferred SQL environment.
 - The dataset used is included in the repository for easy reference.

-## Future Work
-- Extend the analysis to include more nutritional factors.
-- Visualize the results using a BI tool like Tableau or Power BI.

-## License
-This project is licensed under the MIT License - see the LICENSE.md file for details.